-To improve the aiming accuracy of robots, three securing methods are available for the Speed Monitor Module (17mm projectile).
+Three securing methods are available for the Speed Monitor Module (17mm projectile).
 Three securing methods meet the mounting specifications for Speed Monitor Modules (17mm projectile).
 Participating teams may choose to adopt any one of the securing methods.

 3.7.1.1 Speed Monitor Modules (17mm projectile) Securing Method 1